mismailzz/Linux-Troubleshooting-Scenarios-with-solutions/README.md

 <details>
 <summary>fstab file missing or bad entry</summary>
 <!--All you need is a blank line-->

-Due to the False entry and missing of fstab file as it contained the information about the partition.
-The system would not gets boot up.
     .
-    ├── check /var/log/messages, dmesg and other log files ├── if we have a badsector logs, we have to run fsck │   ├── True:
+    ├── One of the error that cause the system unable to BOOT UP ├── Check /var/log/messages, dmesg and other log files ├── If we have a badsector logs, we have to run fsck │   ├── True:
     │   │   ├── reboot the system into resuce mode as booting it from CDROM by applying ISO │   │   ├── proceed with option 1, which mount the original root filesystem under /mnt/sysimage